LynNor1/PaintByNumberPro/README.md

 ### Hints

 If you need a hint, click on the `Give Me a Clue!` button.
-The code will look for a square where it thinks it knows if it should be filled or empty and will tell you where that square is.
-The current square will also be moved to this suggested square and will be outlined in cyan.
-Again, this is based on your current solution and **not** on the actual solution (in case they are different).
+The program will first check for any errors in your solution so far.
+If no errors are found, then program will look for a square where it thinks it knows if it should be filled or empty and will tell you where that square is.
+The current square will also be set to this suggested square and will be outlined in cyan.
+Again, this is based on your current solution and **not** necessarily on the actual solution (in case they are different).

+To generate a clue, the program first runs `Process edges` and then runs `Process inner puzzle` on the rows and columns.
+(You won't be able to see the results of this processing.)
+The first square that differs (from top to bottom, left to right) between its solution and your solution so far is the square that is suggested to you.

 ## Auto-Solving the Puzzle